pinfinity/pinfinity_co/_content/2-blog/2013-06-05-copyright-and-creative-commons-in-multi-touch-books.md

 ## Use It
 That's it.
 Use it.

-Remember, that all your work is protected by exciting copyright laws by default (as long as it is considered to be somewhat creative).
+Remember, that all your work is protected by existing copyright laws by default (as long as it is considered to be somewhat creative).
 That means nobody is going to be able to legally use your work in their books without bugging you with emails.
-So, you need to to make sure to apply one of the Creative Commons licenses to your multi-touch book so that it can be shared around the world, making you instantly famous.
+So, you need to to make sure to apply one of the Creative Commons licenses to your multi-touch book so that it can be shared instantly around the world without having to give written permission to everyone who obtains a copy.

-Lastly, there are a lot of great people out there creating great content.
-Much of it is carrying a Creative Commons license.
-You should use it, and give them credit for it, which will make them instantly famous.
+Lastly, there are a lot of great people out there creating great content, and much of it is carrying a Creative Commons license.
+You should use it, and give the creators credit for their work, which will make you both instantly famous.

-If we stick together on this, we're all going to become instantly famous.
-Not a bad deal.